Six-Strand Side Braids, Muted Lips, And Shadowy, Stain-Like Lids At Alexandre Herchcovitch Fall 2011

 Manicurists from NYC’s Haven Spa painted models’ nails with Zoya Nail Polish in Kelly, a creamy gray shade with purple and blue undertones, for ultimate synergy with the Smothered cream color used on eyes.

-Check out more photos below to see the Bumble and Bumble teams at work and get a sneak peek at the new MAC products Chansel used!
+Check out more photos below to see the Bumble and Bumble, Zoya, and MAC teams at work!